tilezen/vector-datasource/CONTRIBUTING.md

 ### Push your local branch to the server

 First let's commit our changes.

-What files changed?
+Let's confirm which files changed:

     git status

+You can also do a `git diff` on each file to determine if you meant to change or insert logic.
+Once you've confirmed the changes...

 For each, commit using a specific commit message.
 The first should use the "Connects to #issuenum" format to link up the PR to the original issue in Waffle.io.

     git commit -m 'Connects to #713 for urban area kind rename' filename

-Subsequent commits can be more generic.
+NOTE: Subsequent commit messages can be more generic.

 Then push to the server so other people can see your work.
 (If this is a large change over multiple days, please push the server once a day so your work is backed up.)

     git push

-Your first push for a branch might require additional details:
+NOTE: Your first push for a branch might require additional details:

     git push --set-upstream origin olga/713-urban-areas